ferd/rebar3_proper/README.md

                           considers an input to be failing
       --any_to_integer    converts instances of the any() type to integers in order to speed up execution
+      --stop_nodes        this is only used when running parallel PropEr: indicates whether PropEr should restart the nodes for each impure property, when testing them in parallel, or not

 All of [PropEr's standard configurations](http://proper.softlab.ntua.gr/doc/proper.html#Options) that can be put in a consult file can be put in `{proper_opts, [Options]}.` in your rebar.config file.